Sabina Nessa killing: Does following the 'rules' keep women safe?

 Prof Liz Kelly, the director of the child and woman abuse studies unit at London Metropolitan University, coined the term "safety work", to describe the strategies women develop in response to their experiences in public.
 Often done without thinking, these precautions become ingrained as habit, or "common sense".

+And we all do it.
+We all make sure we have a fully-charged phone and do that spikey weapon-grip with our door keys at the same time as checking nobody is following us inside.
+We text when we are "home safe" and wait up until we hear the same from our companions.
+This is normal.
+This is accepted.
+This is part of being a woman.

-The safety tips offered by well-meaning people and organisations perpetuate the idea: take a longer route if it's busier and better lit; avoid sitting in empty Tube carriages; wear flat shoes for the walk home.
+The tips offered by police and other organisations perpetuate the idea of safety work: take a longer route if it's busier and better lit; search for a Tube carriage with other women in; wear flat shoes for the walk home (in case you have to run).

+As Prof Kelly says, the "necessity of safety work steals our time and our energy - being vigilant means it is seldom possible to just be in public space, to feel joy in exercise or notice the changing seasons".

 After Sarah Everard went missing, Met Police commissioner Cressida Dick tried to reassure women that incidences of abduction and murder were "incredibly rare".

-It's true - women account for about a third of all murders and of those, only 13% are killed by a stranger.
+And it's true - women account for about a third of all murders and of those, only 13% are killed by a stranger.
 Most are victims of a partner or ex-partner.
+It is far more likely that we will be killed at home than in a park.

-So it's a balancing act - women have to take the precautions society deems reasonable while also trying not to overreact to dangers they're told are uncommon enough to be negligible.
+So it's a balancing act - women have to take the precautions society deems reasonable while also trying not to overreact to dangers we're told are uncommon enough to be negligible.

 Dr Fiona Vera-Gray, an assistant professor at Durham University, uses the term "the right amount of panic".